NeuroJSON/jmesh/JMesh_specification.md

-parsing and interchanging these simple mesh data formats are straightforward and easy to implement, the limited functionalities and lack of the ability to extend for more complex shapes and metadata makes it difficult to standardize.
+parsing and interchanging these simple mesh data formats are straightforward and easy to implement, the limited functionalities and lack of the ability to extend for more complex shapes and metadata makes it difficult to capture other more sophisticated geometries.
 On the other hand, more capable and flexible shape storage formats are often associated with commercial 3-D CAD software, such as 3DS, FBX, and DWG formats, with relatively large and complex parsers, which are often not widely available.

 Due to the great diversity of geometric discretization schemes, the form and organization of mesh data may vary greatly from one application to